Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 Among others, this allows for the old behaviour and syntax to be deprecated in source, if that's desirable.
 1. Introduce a method to access the *Delegate Identity* from source.
 Small bonus if it works for the old behaviour too.

-The *New Behaviour* aims to have (almost) the same semantics as kotlin properties and should be defined (roughly) like this (all in contrast to the current behaviour):
+The *New Behaviour* aims to have (almost) the same semantics as kotlin properties and should be defined (roughly) like this, varying slightly between approaches.
+All of these aspects are in contrast with the old behaviour:
 * The *Delegate Expression*, wherever it is declared, is evaluated on every invocation of a delegated method.
 * The *Delegate Expression* has `this` in its scope
+* The *Delegate Expression* cannot refer to constructor parameters.
+    - It should use class members instead.
+    - To refer to constructor parameters, *Delegate Identity* can be computed in the constructor and stored in a property explicitly.
+    - *Delegate Expression* can then point to that property.
 * No invisible fields are generated
-* The *Delegate Expression* cannot refer to constructor parameters, use class members instead (programmer should store the delegate if it should be stored)
-    - An exception to this would be when a property is used and an expression is assigned to it, instead of its getter.
-    The *Delegate Expression* is in the getter, which (probably) uses the default implementation of returning the stored value.

 ## Motivation
 Kotlin provides Implementation By Delegation as a no-boilerplate way of implementing the Delegation/Decorator pattern,